Information for applicants

 - In your first year of post-16 studies (Year 12 or equivalent)?

-- Studying one or more A-levels (or equivalent) in maths or science?
+- Studying one or more A-levels (or equivalent) in maths, science, engineering or a technology-related subjects?

 - Studying at a UK school or college?